CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

 If you're working on side projects, starting with free infrastructure means you can actually test ideas without committing to ongoing costs before you even know if anyone cares about what you're building.
 This removes the financial barrier to experimentation.

-Working within the constraints of free tiers taught me more about web performance and deployment than I expected.
-Instead of just throwing more resources at problems, I had to understand how things actually work.
+Learning a new tool and way of deployment is always good, why not?

 Once it's set up, there's practically nothing to maintain.
-No servers to update, no security patches to worry about, no monitoring dashboards to check obsessively.
+No servers to update, no security patches to worry about, no monitoring dashboards.

-My requirements were straightforward: look decent and professional, load reasonably fast, cost nothing to maintain, be easy to update when I actually write something, and handle blog posts without needing a database.
+My requirements were straightforward: look decent and professional, load fast, cost nothing to maintain, be easy to update when I actually write something, and handle blog posts without needing a database.

 ## My Experience with VPC (And Why They Weren't Right for Me)

 Before landing on Cloudflare Workers, I spent some time exploring VPC setups thinking they might be more cost-effective than traditional shared hosting solutions.
 On paper, it seemed like I could get more control over my infrastructure while potentially saving money.

 I should mention that I'm comfortable with VPC setups and have used them for other projects before.
 This wasn't about technical capability.
-After diving into the documentation and pricing for various cloud providers[\^6] [\^7].
-I realized VPC setups were probably overkill for what I needed.
+After diving into the documentation and pricing for various cloud providers[\^6] [\^7], I realized VPC setups were probably overkill for what I needed.
 The free tiers looked generous on the surface with decent compute instances, storage, and CDN usage.
 But here's what made me hesitate.

-Setting up VPC infrastructure, configuring security groups, managing instances felt like I'd need to become a cloud architect just to host a simple site.
-The free tiers have so many moving parts and conditions that I spent more time trying to understand billing scenarios than actually building anything.
+Setting up VPC infrastructure, configuring security groups, managing instances, it was all just more work than I wanted to do and I didn't want to worry about it just to host a simple site.
+The free tiers have so many moving parts and conditions that I spent more time trying to understand billing scenarios and setting up alerts, than actually building anything.

 While free tiers include bandwidth, I couldn't shake the feeling that I might accidentally exceed limits or misconfigure something and get hit with surprise charges.
 Even with managed services, there's still updates, security considerations, and monitoring to think about.

 What drew me to Cloudflare Workers was the simplicity.
 100,000 requests per day felt like a number I could understand and feel comfortable with.
 With VPC hosting, I kept second-guessing whether my usage patterns would stay within free tier bounds or if some configuration mistake would cost me money.

-For a personal portfolio that might get a few visitors per day, I wanted something I could set up once and forget about, not something that required me to become an infrastructure expert.
+For a personal portfolio that might get a few visitors per day, I wanted something I could set up once and forget about, something that wouldn't require me to become an infrastructure expert.

 ## The "Aha" Moment with Cloudflare Workers

-Cloudflare Workers seemed intimidating at first, like something only big companies would use.
-But when I actually looked at their free tier limits, it was quite generous.
+It was like the goldie locks story, kinda?
+I knew that comitting to $5-10 monthly for shared hosting would be too expensive in the long run, but configuring a VPC was over-complicated for what I wanted.
+Cloudflare workers, were just right.

+I actually first started with Cloudflare pages, which is more simple to setup but I was experiencing some issues with my blog and how CF pages serves content.
+CF workers also seemed cool because it supports SSR and full-stack applications.
+I gave it a shot after looking a their free tier limits, it was quite generous.
 According to Cloudflare's official documentation[\^2], the free tier includes 100,000 requests per day, global edge network distribution, custom domains with free SSL, no servers to manage, and a built-in CDN.

 For a personal portfolio that might get a few dozen visits a day, those limits are more than sufficient.

-The setup turned out to be more straightforward than I expected once I stopped overthinking it.
-Instead of trying to recreate a traditional server setup, I focused on building something that works with their edge-first approach.
+Free to host, and I could sleep easy at night knowing I didn't have to worry about accidentally configuring my server and being hacked or whatever.
+Thats all I wanted.

 ## What I Actually Built